 You need 100 Capital One miles for every dollar that a flight costs.
 Each mile is worth one cent when spent on travel.
 So, if your flight costs $200, you’ll need 20,000 miles.
 That’s a pretty standard rate for reward redemption.

 Because not all flights are equal (in terms of distance, seating, time of year, etc.), their dollar cost varies a lot.
 So, credit card companies can’t charge the same number of points or...

-One of the best Capital One credit cards with a $0 annual fee is Capital One VentureOne.
-It offers a bonus of 20,000 miles for spending $500 in the first 3 months.
+One of the best Capital One credit cards with a $0 annual fee is the Capital One VentureOne Rewards Credit Card.
+This card offers an initial bonus of 20,000 miles for spending $500 in the first 3 months.
 The card also gives 5 miles per $1 spent on hotels and rental cars booked through Capital One Travel, and 1.25 miles per $1 on all other purchases.
-All around, this card is great for travelers on a budget.
-If you'd rather have a card for everyday spending, Capital One Quicksilver also has a $0 annual fee, while offering 5% cash back on hotel and rental cars booked through Capital One Travel, as well as 1.5% cash back on all other purchases.
-Plus, you get $200 for spending $500 in the first 3 months.
+All around, this card is great for people on a...

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.